Authority Monitoring Report (AMR)

 - The progress and effectiveness of the council's Local Plan (adopted in May 2016).

-- The extent to which the planning policies set out in the borough’s Local Plan are being achieved.
+- The extent to which the planning policies set out in the borough’s Local Plan and made neighbourhood plans are being achieved.

 Current status of the AMR

-The 2020 AMR also monitors nine of the borough's made neighbourhood plans and these monitoring reports can be viewed in Appendix 5.
+The 2022 AMR also monitors eleven of the borough's made neighbourhood plans and these monitoring reports can be viewed in Appendix 5.

-The AMR can also be read in conjunction with the council's Profile of the Borough.
-It supports the AMR in providing data on population demographics, economic and social issues and population forecasts/projections for the borough.
-From December 2020, the AMR can also be read alongside the Borough Council’s Infrastructure Funding Statement (IFS) which details what has been received in terms of the Community Infrastructure Levy (CIL) and through planning obligations (S106 agreements) for each year, commencing 2019/20.
-The IFS also details what infrastructure has been delivered as well as CIL income will be spent in the future.
+The AMR can also be read alongside the Borough Council’s Infrastructure Funding Statement (IFS) which details what has been received in terms of the Community Infrastructure Levy (CIL) and through planning obligations (S106 agreements) for each year.
+The IFS, which is also published annually, also details what infrastructure has been delivered as well as CIL income.
 Read more details about the IFS.